 Uptown's Intimate Tasting Room

 Brass Heart in Uptown has built one of Chicago's quietest and most-respected Michelin-starred operations.
-A small dining room, a single tasting menu format, and Chef Matt Kerney's parallel omnivore-and-vegetarian tasting — the same number of courses, the same level of technique, the diner choosing which path to take.
+A small dining room, a single tasting menu format, and Chef Matt Kerney's parallel omnivore-and-vegetarian tasting.
+The same number of courses, the same level of technique, the diner choosing which path to take.

 The cooking is contemporary American with restraint: careful sourcing, considered seasonal courses, the discipline of a kitchen that has decided what it wants to do and refuses to expand its remit.